lafrenierejm/gron/README.md

 # gron

-Make JSON greppable!
+Make JSON and YAML greppable!

-`gron` transforms JSON into discrete assignments to make it easier to `grep` for what you want and see the absolute "path" to it.
+`gron` transforms JSON or YAML into discrete assignments to make it easier to `grep` for what you want and see the absolute "path" to it.
-It eases the exploration of APIs that return large blobs of JSON but have terrible documentation.

 ```console
 $ gron "https://api.github.com/repos/tomnomnom/gron/commits?per_page=1" | fgrep "commit.author"